TrainingByPackt/Command-Line-Fundamentals/README.md

 Please export HISTCONTROL=ignorespace so that the command history does not pick up any of the comments History needs to be maintained verbatim for some of the exercises

-We require that the user has created a folder called "Lesson1" and download the following files into it - these files contain test data that is used for Lesson 1 as well as future ones.

-Lesson1_TopicA.zip
-Lesson1_TopicC.zip

-Additional data for future lessons will be added to the repository as the each lesson is developed
+Each lesson has its own zip file of data to be extracted in the home directory

+An Open Virtualization Appliance (built for use with Virtualbox) containing a Porteus Linux distro is provided in the repository
+The VM image already contains the sample data as well as the snippets that are here.